top of page

 Stanley J. Rachman

-Stanley J. Rachman is professor emeritus of psychology, University of British Columbia, Vancouver, researches anxiety disorders, cognitive-behavior therapy, fear and courage, and obsessions.
-His publications include Fear and Courage (1990, 2d ed.) and The Treatment of Obsessions (2003).
+Stanley J. Rachman is a professor emeritus of psychology at the University of British Columbia in Vancouver; he researches anxiety disorders, cognitive behavioral therapy, fear and courage, and obsessions.
+His publications include Fear and Courage (1990, 2nd ed.) and The Treatment of Obsessions (2003).

 Codrina Rada

-Codrina Rada is a research fellow at the Center for Economic Policy Analysis, New School University.
+Codrina Rada is a research fellow at the Center for Economic Policy Analysis at the New School University.
 Her publications include “Can the Poor Countries Catch Up?
-Sources of Growth Accounting Give Weak Convergence for the Early 21st Century” (with Taylor, CEPA Working Paper 2003-4).
+Sources of Growth Accounting Give Weak Convergence for the Early 21st Century” (with Taylor, CEPA Working Paper 2003–4).

 Iveta Radicova